How to apply for the GI Bill and related benefits

 - Gather the documents and information listed below that you’ll need to apply for education benefits.

-- See what benefits you’ll get at the school you want to attend.
+- Learn about what benefits you’ll get at the school you want to attend.

-Note: To apply for Vocational Rehabilitation and Employment (also called Chapter 31) or educational and career counseling (also called Chapter 36) benefits and services, you’ll need to use a different application.
+Note: To apply for Veteran Readiness and Employment (Chapter 31) or educational and career counseling through Personalized Career Planning and Guidance (Chapter 36), you’ll need to use a different application.

 What documents and information do I need to apply?

 - Education and military history